 - Do I want to show the whole model, or a section?

 The scale of your model will depend on what you are representing.
 If you are looking to demonstrate the interior of one room, then the scale would need to be something like 1:10 in order to allow the viewer to see the detail of the room.

 The following table gives a good indication of recommended scales for architectural models.

-Model Making Tools
+Model Making Tools and Methods

 Another popular choice for precision cutting, sharp like scalpel and easy to get extra blades.